 Annabel had taken the underground railway to Chancery Lane Station.
 It was only a few blocks from the station to the gentleman’s club.
 She now stepped up to the premises and rapped firmly upon the door.
 It creaked open, its rusty hinges yielding to the force of her right hand.
 She stepped back in surprise.
 Cautiously, she put her head through the doorway and peered inside.
 It was dark, but that was not unusual for the Melbourne Club, its tables lit by oil lamps.
 But it was quiet, which was unsettling.

-Typically loud with the gossiping voices of gentlemen and the clack of billiards, the Melbourne Club was now as quiet as the grave, its door unmanned and unlocked.
+Typically, loud with the gossiping voices of gentlemen and the clack of billiards, the Melbourne Club was now as quiet as the grave, its door unmanned and unlocked.
 The door still swung easily on its hinges as Annabel stepped inside and surveyed the club’s dimly lit quarters.

 It was not entirely deserted after all.
 Standing behind the bar, a rictus grin on his stiff face, was the very man she’d wanted to see.
 Bertram Melbourne.